thesse1/webmethods-api-gateway-staging/README.md

   - The developer would then import the API project's collection of function/regression tests from the APITest.json file into his/her local Postman REST client and add requests and tests for the new API.

-  - Optional, but highly recommended: The developer creates a new feature branch for the change in the VCS.
+  - Optional, but highly recommended: The developer creates a new feature branch for the change in Git.

   - The developer will now have to add the ID of the new API to the export_payload.json file in the root folder of the existing API project.
 The API ID can be extracted from the URL of the API details page in the API Gateway UI.